shervinea/cheatsheet-translation/fr/deep-learning-tips-and-tricks.md

 **17. Batch normalization ― It is a step of hyperparameter γ,β that normalizes the batch {xi}.
 By noting μB,σ2B the mean and variance of that we want to correct to the batch, it is done as follows:**

-&#10230; Normalisation de batch ― C'est une étape qui normalise le batch {xi} avec un choix de paramètres γ,β.
-En notant μB,σ2B la moyenne et la variance de ce que l'on veut corriger du batch, on a :
+&#10230; Normalisation de lot ― La normalisation de lot (en anglais \textit{batch normalization}) est une étape qui normalise le lot {xi} avec un choix de paramètres γ,β.
+En notant μB,σ2B la moyenne et la variance de ce que l'on veut corriger du lot, on a :

 <br>